Scala Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Scala

 Quick Plot Summary: Released in 1990, Scala is a Documentary film directed by Michael B. Clifford.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Rick Baker.
+It provides a scannable look at the movie's central conflict involving Rick Baker as Self.

 Ending Explained: Scala

-The final moments of Scala reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Scala reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Scala?